 My Top 10 Supporting Characters

-ideo games but what about the guy that helps our hero out?
+We all know the main characters and heroes of video games but what about the guy that helps our hero out?
 Whether it be for comic relief or actual help a video hero’s supporting cast can be crucial to the success of the mission.
 Here are my 10 favorite supporting characters.
 Note: A supporting character is any character that you don't usually play as, sometimes in multiplayer you will play as another character but I'm defining supporting character as anyone who isn't the main guy.

 9. Yoshi- Mario Games (a lot of them)